bc1bb/info.sh/README.md

 <a href="https://github.com/jusdepatate/info.sh/blob/master/info.sh"><i>info.sh</i></a> is a little script that works like `screenfetch` or `neofetch` it shows infos and was originally made for Termux (Linux on Android).

 #### Thanks to
-Neofetch (local IP idea is from it), DoomQuakeKeen, Dryusdan, Outout and Oräkle
+Neofetch (local IP idea is from it), DoomQuakeKeen, Dryusdan, Outout, Oräkle and Leeo97one.

 ## Install
 #### Unix
 - Using git

-`git clone https://github.com/jusdepatate/info.sh/ && cd info.sh/ && chmod +x info.sh && bash info.sh`
+`git clone https://github.com/jusdepatate/info.sh/ && cd info.sh/ && bash info.sh`

 Update using `bash info.sh --update`